tanksdude/tanks-game/tanks-game/docs/list-of-levels.md

 Pro tip: since bullets die when hitting walls, you can shoot to see where walls are.
 No one has ever figured this out by themselves so I still have work to do as a level designer.

+## Old Portal Level

+* Types: "old"
+* Internal name: `old_portal`
+* Default color: `#AA22FF`
+* Level effects: no portals :(

+The only thing going for this level is the portal effect: anything that passes from the top to bottom or vice versa will be transported to the other side.
+Except that was very complicated to implement, even in a non-hacky way, so the core feature of this level is not here.

+I realized I had every level from JS Tanks in this version, including the cut Lightning Corners, *but* I remembered the portal level.
+The hope was that this C++ version would make the portal level effect far easier to implement, but that clearly didn't work out.

 ## [DEV] Developer Level 0

 * Types: "dev", "random-dev"